You want smart political talk without the meltdowns?

 I mean, it was literally a crime in search of evidence.

-You know, I'm like, there's lit there's nothing.
+You know, I'm like, there's nothing.

-You're just making it all up, and it's costing us millions, and they just don't care.
+You're just making it all up and it's costing us millions and they just don't care.

 So it's not like they can say that they don't know.